 The impressions that we usually have about people different from ourselves are usually very marked by our own idiosyncrasies.
 In this case, our blog is usually visited by many readers from the United States and Europe.
-So it would not be too far-fetched to imagine that for people from North America and Southern Europe, the Scandinavian countries can seem a bit dry.
+So it would not be too far-fetched to imagine that for people from North America and Southern Europe, the Nordic countries can seem a bit dry.
 The people from these countries might seem curt or perhaps even unfriendly or cold.
 You are not the only ones to have certain preconceived ideas.
 In the case of their European neighbors, they also have their own concept of Iceland.

 Social Interactions with People in Iceland

 Okay, they may not be as open and extroverted as a person from the United States or Spain (at least not until they’ve had a few drinks anyway).
 But the Icelanders are far from being an unfriendly and excessively serious people.
 Actually, they are usually quite welcoming and hospitable.
 They are honest people who do and say things sincerely and because they really feel that way.
 You won’t find an Icelandic person saying or doing something because they think it will look or sound good.

 The Icelanders love their language and are proud of it, but most speak English at a reasonably high level.
 You will have no problem communicating because they always try to make themselves understood.
 They will change to this language if that facilitates communication.

 The stereotype of rude people usually comes from a place of cultural differences as well as variations in how different languages are used.
 In Iceland, people are quite direct.
 And unlike other languages such as English, where the word “please” is essential, Icelanders don't see the need for such pleasantries.
 This lack of saying please may seem rude to many, but in Icelandic it is not.
 It's just the natural way they express themselves.
 So if you’re in Iceland and someone speaks to you very directly, don’t take it as a sign of disrespect.
 It's just their way of speaking and has nothing to do with wanting to make you uncomfortable.